LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

 - Structural navigation outside the frame treats the iframe as one target.
 - Same-origin recursive traversal may be added later but requires a separate focus identity, event, lifecycle, and coordinate policy.

-The acceptance criterion that `document.activeElement` equals the target applies to the active document scope.
-It must not pretend that a top-level document exposes a cross-document inner target.
+Evaluate `document.activeElement` within the active document scope and represent an iframe as its outer-document atomic target.

 ## Structural context derivation